daann-81/research-aggregator-mcp/README.md

 MCP inspector (only in dev):

-run MCP in terminal using: python main.py --transport SSE run MCP inspector in different terminal using: npx @modelcontextprotocol/inspector
+run MCP in terminal using: poetry run python src/main.py --transport sse run MCP inspector in different terminal using: npx @modelcontextprotocol/inspector

 open up MCP inspector in brower using http://127.0.0.1:XXXX (where XXXX is default of 6274)